-When a parent is preparing to be deployed, he or she may worry about losing the connection with a child.
-Staff members can support families in continuing to meet their children's needs and remain actively involved in their emotional development.
+When a family member is preparing to be deployed, they may worry about losing their connection with their child(ren).
+Staff members can support families in continuing to meet their children’s needs and remain actively involved in their emotional development.

 Families anxiously await the return of loved ones from deployment.
 While viewed as a long-awaited and happy occasion, returning home can also bring about anxious feelings and difficulties.
 Families and caregivers established and maintained daily routines that did not include the deployed family member.
-The parent returning home may have had experiences that changed her or him in some ways.
+The family member returning home may have had experiences that changed them in some ways.
 Helping families prepare for and maintain connection in the return home is just as important as it is to plan for departure.
 Children and youth will need an opportunity to continue to feel safe and to adjust to the return of a loved one.

-Strong family, community and social networks can help parents manage the many tasks of raising toddlers, children, or youth while a spouse is deployed or serving as on active-duty.
+Strong family, community and social networks can help families manage the many tasks of raising children while a spouse or family member is deployed or serving as on active-duty.
 Staff members should provide information and supportive resources to the families of military children in their care.
 While the information or resource may fit and be exactly what the family needs, the circumstances surrounding the family may be too overwhelming for them to take on or learn something new.
 Staff members can offer support by recognizing family strengths and continuing to build trusting relationships.

-Non-military families also might benefit from the support of other families or parents who have experience with a similar issue, such as a disability.
-One example of a resource is Parent to Parent, a national program for parents of children with special needs.
+Non-military families also might benefit from the support of other families who have experience with a similar issue.
+One example of a resource is Parent to Parent, a national program for parents of children with disabilities.
 There are many local, state and national programs that might be appropriate for the families in your program.
 It also is possible that the families in your program could start their own support group.
 This is especially likely if your families are experiencing a common event, such as prolonged deployment, job loss, or relocation.
 By keeping track of the needs and requests of families in your building, you can help teams start the process for a new family support group.
 Make sure there is an area in your program where families can gather informally for conversations and networking.

 Below are additional ways to support military families, based on recommendations from families surveyed in the National Military Family Association Report on the Cycles of Deployment: